HomeLatest NewsStartupsIsrael’s Zeroport raises $10 million seed funding for remote access security

 Register Now →

-The company develops a hardware-based remote access system that does not rely on internet protocol, or IP, connectivity.
+The company develops a hardware-based remote access system that does not rely on protocol, or IP, connectivity.
 Instead, its technology uses a physical gateway that limits inbound activity to human interaction signals while allowing only visual output from protected networks, preventing data packets from entering or leaving.

 Zeroport said this approach was designed to address weaknesses in IP-based remote access systems that have been exploited in recent years, including attacks on VPN infrastructure used by government agencies and critical infrastructure operators.